AlexProgrammerDE/SoulFire/README.md

 ## 🖥 Installation

 > [!TIP]
 > Want to check out how SoulFire looks before installing it?
-Check out the official [demo page](https://demo.soulfiremc.com).
+Take a look at the official [demo page](https://demo.soulfiremc.com).

 For installing SoulFire, please refer to the [installation guide](https://soulfiremc.com/docs/installation).